0m 18968 2019-12-20

 41, Insadong-gil, Jongno-gu, Seoul

-Opened in 1979, Kukjae Embroidery specializes in embroidered crafts using Korean traditional patterns.
-Every product is handicrafted, delicate, and elegant.
+Opened in 1979, Kukjae Embroidery specializes in embroidered crafts using traditional Korean patterns.
+Every product is delicately and elegantly crafted by master artisans.
 Kukjae Embroidery is known as a frequent destination of foreign dignitaries.
-It offers a seminar in which international tourists can learn how to make embroidered crafts.
+It offers a seminar where international tourists can learn how to make embroidered crafts.